 However, unless you’re a professional groomer, the world of cat brushes can be complicated.
 Many brushes are designed for specific purposes, which may or may not be suitable for your Persian’s flowing locks.
 Our reviews should help you choose the right one for your feline.

 A Quick Comparison of Our Favorites of 2023

 The 11 Best Brushes for Persian Cats

 1. Hepper Brush for Persian Cats — Best Overall

-2. Burt’s Bees Double-Sided Cat Comb — Best Value
+2. Burt’s Bees Double-Sided Cat Comb — Budget Buy

 For mats and tangles, your best bet is to use the Burt’s Bees Double-Sided Cat Comb.
 Slicker brushes are great for removing loose hair, but they are not ideal for removing mats and tangles in a pain-free manner.
-For that, you need a comb, and this model is the best cat brush for a Persian for the money.
+For that, you need a comb, and this model is the best budget buy cat brush for a Persian.